MEDICAL BENEFITS PLAN 2 & 3

 (6) Expenses incurred for public transportation or the use of a private automobile will be reimbursed based on the most direct route between the Member's home and the facility where the service is to be performed.

-(7) All requests for reimbursement for expenses paid by the Member must be submitted to and received by the Director within 60 days of incurring the expense for which reimbursement is sought.
+(7) All requests for reimbursement for expenses paid by the Member must be submitted to and received by the Director within 60 days of making payment for or incurring the expense for which reimbursement is sought.

-(9) Medical or hospital service providers that have fee arrangements with the Board.
-Notwithstanding the provisions of subsection (1) above, Members receiving disability benefits under FPDR Two and Three must obtain hospital and Medical Services for service-connected or occupational injuries or illnesses from providers or organizations that have fee arrangements with the Board, except in those circumstances described in subparagraph (3) below.
+(9) Medical or hospital service providers that have fee agreements with the Director.
+Notwithstanding the provisions of subsection (1) above, Members receiving disability benefits must obtain hospital and Medical Services for service-connected or occupational injuries or illnesses from providers or organizations that have fee agreements with the Director, except in those circumstances described in subparagraph (10) below.
 A listing of such providers shall be on file in and available from the Director’s office.

-Medical or hospital service providers or organizations that have a fee arrangement agreement with the Board shall provide Medical Services to Members that are subject to the terms and conditions of said agreement.
+Medical or hospital service providers or organizations that have a fee agreement with the Director shall provide Medical Services to Members that are subject to the terms and conditions of said agreement.

-(10) Medical or hospital service providers that do not have a fee arrangement agreement with the Board.
-Members may obtain and will be reimbursed for the actual and reasonable costs of necessary medical or hospital services received from providers who do not have fee arrangements with the Board, in the circumstances described below.
+(10) Medical or hospital service providers that do not have a fee agreement with the Director.
+Members may obtain and will be reimbursed for the actual and reasonable costs of necessary medical or hospital services received from providers who do not have fee agreements with the Director, in the circumstances described below.
 Payment directly to the provider will be considered to be reimbursement to the Member.

 (a) The Member has a life-threatening emergency requiring immediate medical care at the nearest emergency facility.
-The Member has a life-threatening emergency requiring immediate medical care at the nearest emergency facility.
 Life-threatening emergencies include, but are not limited to, situations such as profuse bleeding, loss of consciousness, breathing difficulty or sudden severe head trauma.

-(b) The Member is traveling in an area in which there are no providers who have a fee arrangement with the Board and a service connected or occupational injury or illness requires immediate medical treatment.
+(b) The Member is traveling in an area in which there are no providers who have a fee agreement with the Director and a service-connected injury or illness or occupational disability requires immediate medical treatment.

-(11) Medical treatment and services provided by approved health care providers must be consistent with the nature of the approved injury or disease, and care that is reasonable and necessary to promote recovery.
+(11) Medical treatment and services provided by approved health care providers must be consistent with the nature of the approved service-connected injury or illness or occupational disability, and care that is reasonable and necessary to promote recovery.

-(B) The Director reserves the right to request of the Member’s Primary or Specialty Physician, evidence of the frequency, extent and efficacy of treatment and services.
+(B) The Director reserves the right to request of the Member’s Attending or Specialty Physician, evidence of the frequency, extent and efficacy of treatment and services.

-(C) Ancillary Services provided by a health care provider other than the Member’s Primary Physician will not be reimbursed unless prescribed by the Member’s Primary or Specialty Physician.
-These services must be according to a treatment plan that has been provided to the Member’s Primary or Specialty Physician within a reasonable time of when the ancillary treatment begins.
+(C) Ancillary Services provided by a health care provider other than the Member’s Attending Physician will not be reimbursed unless prescribed by the Member’s Attending or Specialty Physician.
+These services must be according to a treatment plan that has been provided to the Member’s Attending or Specialty Physician within a reasonable time of when the ancillary treatment begins.
 The treatment plan must include the following:

 (1) Objectives of planned treatment;